nubank/selvage/README.md

 Given that service code isn't mocked in selvage tests, schema validation is enabled by default within the `flow` macro.

 The flow structure can also be the basis for end-to-end (`e2e`) style tests.
 In the case of `e2e` tests, incoming/outgoing correspondences aren't mocked, so flow transitions make can send HTTP requests or produce kafka messages that will be processed by fully spun up services.

+### backing test-framework

+Flows make use of a host test-framework to assert checks over the state of the world.
+Currently two test-frameworks are supported:

+ * `Midje` via the `flow` macro in the `selvage.midje.flow` namespace
+ * `clojure.test` via the `defflow` macro in the `selvage.test.flow` namespace

 ### system components